rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 I am new to both Oberon and the Oberon System.
 Oberon language is in the tradition of ALGOL, Pascal, Modula 1 and 2 as well as incorporating ideas from the parent of Object Oriented languages Simula.
 The Oberon language reminds me of my first programming language [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal).
 Oberon's language shape is more Pascal than C. For that reason I think it has largely been overlooked.

-Oberon 7 is Wirth's most recent refinement of the Oberon language.
+Oberon-07 is Wirth's most recent refinement of the Oberon language.
 It is a terse and powerful systems language.
 It strikes a different computing path then many popular programming languages used in 2020.
 You find its influence along with Simula in more recent popular languages like [Go](https://golang.org).

 While Wirth conceived of Oberon in the context of a whole system it's use in research and instruction means it is also well suited [POSIX](https://en.wikipedia.org/wiki/POSIX) based systems (e.g. BSD, Linux, macOS).
 The difference in programming in Oberon for a POSIX system versus a native Oberon System is primarily in the modules you import.
 These posts will focus on using Oberon language in a POSIX environment.